-The application is available through the online SOPHAS portal.
 In addition to the requirements listed above, all students must submit an official transcript showing courses and grades from each prior institution through the SOPHAS portal.
 Applicants must also submit a statement of academic purpose, a writing sample, and three letters of evaluation from academic and/or work sources.

 Through the SOPHAS application portal, students are required to submit a personal statement of purpose of no more than 500 words.
 The personal statement should convey a clear understanding of the public health field and how the student hopes to work within the field.
 In the statement, the student must address the following: (a) Interests in the field of leadership within global health or humanitarian systems; (b) strengths and attraction of the HDPFH DrPH program; (c) previous global health or humanitarian experience; and (d) alignment of the DrPH degree with long-term career goals.